zackhanni/soundslikesoma/_services/02-mixing-mastering.md

 Greater control over the sonic shape and balance of your music.

-Let us clean up your personally recorded songs, or fix a mix recorded at another studio.
+Let us clean up your tracked-out songs, or fix a mix recorded at another studio.

 - $100 Mix and Master : Stereo Instrumental + Vocal Stems